iCode1t/Catch-Em/README.md

 # Catch-Em
-A lightweight process monitor and management tool built with C.
+A lightweight process monitor and management tool for linux machines, built with C.